Chicago Second Degree Murder Lawyer

 Penalties for Second Degree Murder in Illinois

-Unlike first degree murder, probation may be available in limited circumstances.
-However, many second degree murder cases still result in substantial prison sentences.
+Unlike first degree murder convictions, probation may be available in limited situations for second degree murder in Illinois.

 How Second Degree Murder Cases Are Prosecuted in Chicago